Yandex Cloud

 Create Kafka-engine tables in your Managed Service for ClickHouse® clusterCreate Kafka-engine tables in your Managed Service for ClickHouse® cluster

-Suppose your Apache Kafka® topics receive car sensor data in JSON format.
-This data will be transmitted as Apache Kafka® messages, each containing a string in the following format:
+Let's assume your Apache Kafka® topics receive some car sensor data in JSON format.
+This data will be transmitted as Apache Kafka® messages, each containing a string like this:

 {"device_id":"iv9a94th6rzt********","datetime":"2020-06-05 17:27:00","latitude":"55.70329032","longitude":"37.65472196","altitude":"427.5","speed":"0","battery_voltage":"23.5","cabin_temperature":"17","fuel_level":null}

-For Kafka table inserts, the Managed Service for ClickHouse® cluster will use the JSONEachRow format that parses rows from Apache Kafka® messages into the required column values.
+For Kafka table inserts, the Managed Service for ClickHouse® cluster will use the JSONEachRow format, which converts rows from Apache Kafka® messages into the required column values.

 For each Apache Kafka® topic, create a separate table for incoming data in your Managed Service for ClickHouse® cluster: